Skip to main content

 Kratix logo

-2. workerClusterResources: a collection of Kubernetes resources that enable the creation of an instance and will be pre-installed in the Worker Clusters.
+2. dependencies: a collection of prerequisites that enable the creation of a Resource that must be pre-installed on any Destinations.

 Platform Team Journey